-- This elective is primarily suited to instrumentalists/vocalists who may wish to study Music Performance in VCE. - It is expected that students have completed 2-3 years instrumental/vocal tuition prior to entering this subject. - Students are recommended to undertake instrumental / vocal music instruction on a weekly basis as they study this subject.
+This elective is primarily suited to instrumentalists/vocalists who may wish to study Music Performance in VCE.
+Students are expected to able to perform competently (at least two years of instrument tuition) on an instrument/voice.
+All students should be willing to sing.
+Students must also participate in all theoretical aspects involved in this study.
+It is expected that students have completed 2-3 years instrumental/vocal tuition prior to entering this subject.
+Students are recommended to undertake instrumental / vocal music instruction on a weekly basis as they study this subject.
 (Either at St. Bede's or an external teacher).
 The instrumental/vocal instructor will be a significant contributor to performance programs and assessment.